keelancook/lanyon/docs/pathways-imb-instructional-guide.md

 #### Quotes from Foundations
 "the missionary’s commitment to the six elements of the missionary task: entry, evangelism, discipleship, healthy church formation, leadership development, and exit."
 (Foundations, 14)

 "The heart of the mission God has given us is to be His witnesses (Acts 1:8), to proclaim repentance and forgiveness of sins in His name (Luke 24:47), and to make disciples of all nations and peoples on earth (Matthew 28:16–20)."
+(Foundations, 23)

 ## The Core Missionary Task
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODg1MDMyODQsLTM3MzQxMDYwLDE0OD
+eyJoaXN0b3J5IjpbNDYzOTI3NTY0LC0zNzM0MTA2MCwxNDg0NT
-Q1MDU5NTcsLTg0NjcwODczLC0yMTM3NDI3NTUyLC0xNjU3OTEz
+A1OTU3LC04NDY3MDg3MywtMjEzNzQyNzU1MiwtMTY1NzkxMzAx
-MDEwLC0xMDQ4MTU2MjQ5XX0=
+MCwtMTA0ODE1NjI0OV19
 -->